Robert Cyril Layton Perkins: Life

 In October 1901, Perkins married Zoe Lucy Sherrard Alatau, eldest daughter of A.T.
 Atkinson.
 The wedding took place in Waialua, on the island of Oahu, Hawaii.

 He worked for the Agricultural Department of the Hawaiian Islands between 1902 and 1904, and became the first Director of the experimental station of the Hawaiian Sugar Planters' Association's insect department in 1904, looking at controlling sugar cane pests and weeds with their natural parasites and enemies.
 In order to collect these, he made journeys to Australia and other places.

+Retirement

 Ill-health forced his retirement in 1912, and he moved to Newton Abbot, in Devon.
 He carried on working on Hawaiian insects and published his research for a further 20 years.
 He was also known for his work on British insects, including bees and sawflies.

 He was elected a Fellow of the Royal Society in 1920 and, having been a Fellow of the Royal Entomological Society for more than 50 years, was appointed an Honorary Fellow in 1954.
 He died in Bovey Tracey, Devon, aged 88.